 How to Make Cornbread Stuffing with Sausage

-Start by toasting the cornbread.
+Step 1: Start by toasting the cornbread.
 Spread the cubed cornbread evenly on a sheet pan and bake at 400°F for 10 minutes until golden brown.
-Remove and reduce oven heat to 325°F
+Remove and reduce oven heat to 325°F.

-Spoon the Cornbread Stuffing mixture into a lightly greased 2-quart casserole or soufflé dish.
-Cover with foil and bake for 35 minutes or until thoroughly heated.
-Uncover and bake for an additional 10 minutes to brown the top.
+Step 6: Spoon into lightly greased 2-quart casserole or soufflé dish; cover and bake for 45 minutes or until thoroughly heated, uncovering after 35 minutes to brown the top.
+Serve as needed.

 Tips & Tricks